Codeinwp/neve/readme.md

 Neve is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 2.3.16 - 2019-07-08  ###

+* Fixed divider layout in the custom Mega Menu integration
+* Fixed onboarding popup for child themes
+* Fixed lists styling in the comments area
+* Fixed warnings from order control

 ### 2.3.15 - 2019-06-28  ###

 * Fixed primary menu on mobile devices not closing for anchor links